texastribune/data-visuals-guides/kit-setup.md

 {}
 ```

-This is then converted into the `text.json` file and looks like so:
+When it's converted into the `text.json` file, it looks like:

 ```js
 {